COMING OCTOBER 2023

 "You mean Dave Ogilvie and Dink."

-"You want Skinny Puppy or what?"
+"You want Skinny Puppy instead?"

 "Depends."